morrissey college of arts and sciences

 For specific program requirements see the individual program descriptions below.
 For further information please email Associate Dean Akua Sarr.

-The following is a list of interdisciplinary minors offered by the College of Arts and Sciences at Boston College.
+The following is a list of interdisciplinary minors offered by the Morrissey College of Arts and Sciences.